The Fine-Grained Complexity of Episode Matching: Abstract

 \section{Abstract}

-Given two strings $S$ and $P$, the \emph{Episode Matching} problem is to compute the length of the shortest substring of $S$ that contains $P$ as a subsequence.
+Given two strings $S$ and $P$, the \emph{Episode Matching} problem is to find the shortest substring of $S$ that contains $P$ as a subsequence.
 The best known upper bound for this problem is $\tilde O(nm)$~by Das et al. (1997) , where $n,m$ are the lengths of $S$ and $P$, respectively.
 Although the problem is well studied and has many applications in data mining, this bound has never been improved.
-In this paper we show why this is the case by proving that an $O((nm)^{1-\epsilon})$ algorithm (even for binary strings) would refute the popular \emph{Strong Exponential Time Hypothesis (SETH)}.
-The proof is based on a simple reduction from Orthogonal Vectors.
+In this paper we show why this is the case by proving that no $O((nm)^{1-\epsilon})$ algorithm (even for binary strings) exists, unless the \emph{Strong Exponential Time Hypothesis (SETH)} is false.

+We then consider the indexing version of the problem, where $S$ is preprocessed into a data structure for answering episode matching queries $P$.
+We show that for any $\tau$, there is a data structure using $O(n+\left(\frac{n}{\tau}\right)^k)$ space that answers episode matching queries for any $P$ of length $k$ in $O(k\cdot \tau \cdot \log \log n )$ time.
+We complement this upper bound with an almost matching lower bound, showing that any data structure that answers episode matching queries for patterns of length $k$ in time $O(n^\delta)$, must use $\Omega(n^{k-k\delta-o(1)})$ space, unless the {\em Strong $k$-Set Disjointness Conjecture} is false.
+Finally, for the special case of $k=2$, we present a faster construction of the data structure using fast min-plus multiplication of bounded integer matrices.